ThomasFrentzel/Bag-of-Words/README.md

 # Bag-of-Words

-This project implements a Bag-of-Words (BoW) model to process text from multiple web pages, extract unique words, and count their occurrences.
+Python implementation of the Bag-of-Words (BoW) model to scrape text from multiple web pages, extract unique words, and calculate their frequencies in a term-document matrix.

 ## Features